 Borders define the radius of an element’s edges or create outlines on one or more sides of an element's boundary.

-Here, you can define the radius size, style, width, and color for element borders.
-Learn more about border settings in the Style panel.
+Learn more about Border settings in the Style panel.

-In the effects settings, you can set different effects on an element.
-These include: opacity, box shadows, transforms, transitions, filters, and cursors.
+In the Effects section, you can set different effects on an element.
+These include: Opacity, Box shadows, 2D & 3D transforms, Transitions, Filters, and Cursor.

-Here, you can also apply an effect to a specific state, such as a hover state.
+You can also apply an effect to a specific state, such as a Hover.

-Once a section is collapsed, colored dots will appear next to the section name if there are any local or inherited styles applied to any property within that section.
+Once you collapse a section in the Style panel, colored dots appear next to the section name if there are any local or inherited styles applied to any property within that section.
 These dots (indicators) identify the source of styling — whether the style is applied to the selected element, or the current class, or inherited from a base class, a parent element, a global tag, or a larger viewport.

-An orange style icon means that the current style is applied to an ancestor of the selected element.
-This style, applied to the selected element, is being inherited from a tag, a base class, a higher breakpoint, or from a text style on a parent element.
-Clicking the indicator will show where the style is being inherited from.
+An orange indicator means the current style is applied to an ancestor of the selected element.
+The selected element’s style is inherited from a tag, a base class, a higher breakpoint, or from a text style on a parent element.
+Click the orange indicator to show the style’s inheritance.

-If the style indicator is blue, it means the style is coming from the current class, tag, or breakpoint.
-The indicator will also become blue when you override an inherited (orange) style.
+If the style indicator is blue, it means the element’s style comes from the current class, tag, or breakpoint.
+The indicator will also turn blue when you override an inherited (orange) style.

-The indicator will also become pink when you override an inherited (orange) style on smaller breakpoints.
-You can remove any pink indicator by clicking the pink label and clicking reset.
+The indicator also turns pink when you override an inherited (orange) style on smaller breakpoints.
+Click any pink indicator label to reset and remove it.